atlassian/data-center-helm-charts/reference-infrastructure/README.md

 ### Dislaimer

-**This not officially supported functionality**, included examples are provided to serve as a guidance how to create a testing environment and shouldn't be used in production.
-It is highly recommended to understand your specific deployment needs and tailor your solution to them.
+**This not officially supported functionality**

+The included examples are provided as is and are to be used as guidance on how a testing environment can be stood up.
+These exampes should not be used in production.

+Before proceedding it is highly recommended that you understand your specific deployment needs and tailor your solution to them.

 # Components

-For full production deployment you will need to create some common components that are then passed as values to the helm chart when installing.
+For a full production deployment you will need to create some common components that are then passed as values to the helm chart when installing.
 These components are:

 * Shared storage
 * Database